swent/hahn-applicationprocess/README.md

 2. Change to your output directory and run `dotnet Hahn.ApplicationProcess.May2020.Web.dll`
 6. Open browser on `https://localhost:5001` (or `http://localhost:5000` when https has been disabled)

+**Publishing from your IDE might very well fail since there are lot's of problems in sdk version resolving for .net core >= 3.0.**

 While the backend part was pretty straight forward, there have been many struggles on my way learning the aurelia framework.
 As of writing this I am sure the frontend code can be improved on.

 All included assets have ben sourced from free to use repositories.